Multi-Domain Command Europe: 56th Artillery Group/Brigade

 The 56th Artillery Group was redesignated as the 56th Artillery Brigade on 17 August 1970.
 The brigade was authorized an increased level in command positions in the firing units.
 Platoon leaders were captains, battery commanders were majors, battalion commanders were lieutenant colonels and the brigade commander was a colonel.

 With the split of the Artillery Branch into Field Artillery and Air Defense Artillery, the brigade was redesignated as the 56th Field Artillery Brigade on 15 March 1972.

 56th Field Artillery Brigade

 The newly designated brigade was to command 1st Battalion, 41st Field Artillery Regiment, 1st Battalion, 81st Field Artillery Regiment, and 3rd Battalion, 84th Field Artillery Regiment as Pershing firing battalions.
-Also subordinate to the brigade was 2nd Battalion, 4th Infantry Regiment, tasked to provide defensive support to the firing units according to their security needs.
+Also subordinate to the brigade was 2nd Battalion, 4th Infantry Regiment, to meet firing units' security needs.
 A host of additional units provided support from medical to logistical, ensuring the brigade's ability to operate.